 - Avoid alcohol as this can promote postoperative bleeding.

 - Avoid sucking or spitting as this can promote bleeding and dislodge the blood clot, which may lead to dry socket.

 - Control swelling by using an ice pack.

 - Manage any pain with an anti-inflammatory medication such as ibuprofen (not aspirin, which can increase bleeding).

 - After 24 hours, start regular, gentle rinses of your mouth with a warm saline (salt water) solution, if recommended by your dentist.

 - Contact your doctor or dentist if you develop any unusual bleeding, swelling or pain.

-Surgical removal versus retention for the management of asymptomatic impacted wisdom teeth.
-Mettes TDIRKG, Ghaeminia H, Nienhuijs MEL, Perry J, van der Sanden WJM, Plasschaert A. – Cochrane Database of Systematic Reviews 2012, Issue 6.
-Art.
-No.: CD003879.
-DOI: 10.1002/14651858.CD003879.pub3.
+- Surgical removal versus retention for the management of asymptomatic impacted wisdom teeth.
+Mettes TDIRKG, Ghaeminia H, Nienhuijs MEL, Perry J, van der Sanden WJM, Plasschaert A. Cochrane Database of Systematic Reviews 2012, 6, Art.
+No. CD003879.

 - Publicly funded dental care Ministry of Health, NZ, 2017

 - Wisdom tooth removal – complications NHS, UK, 2018